airbnb/react-create-hoc/README.md

 Specifies which props are passed to the component-to-wrap.
 These props are removed from the wrapped component's prop types.
 By default, `passedProps` is `[]`.

 ### `options.allowExtraProps = false`
-Specifies whether the wrapped component should tolerate extra props being passed.
+Specifies whether the wrapped component should allow extra props to be passed without causing prop type warnings.
 By default, `allowExtraProps` is `false`.

 ## Development
 ```